 1. Keyword Analysis

 Creating local search ads requires local keywords.
 A company you hire for local PPC management will conduct a keyword analysis to discover keywords to use in the ads.
-This involves using local language that speaks to your target audience.
+This involves using a local language that speaks to your target audience.
 It also includes identifying negative keywords or terms that you do not want your business to rank for.

 2. Competitor Research